November 1932 Geneva shooting: Protest

-Late in the afternoon, the first counter-protesters — 4 000 to 5 000 overall — gathered at Plainpalais, some clashing with the gendarmes who, from 5PM, had started to bar people from entering the communal hall without an invitation from the Union nationale.
-Even though the neigtbouring streets were cordoned off from 6:45, a few Socialists, Communists and Anarchists managed to gain access, only to quickly be expelled.
+Late in the afternoon, the first counter-protesters – 4 000 to 5 000 overall – gathered at Plainpalais, some clashing with the gendarmes who, from 5PM, had started to bar people from entering the communal hall without an invitation from the Union nationale.
+Even though the neighbouring streets were cordoned off from 6:45, a few Socialists, Communists and Anarchists managed to gain access, only to quickly be expelled.
 Nicole climbed on the shoulders of a militant to address the crowd.
 At 8:30, the Union nationale meeting started as planned, while outside the hall some of the police cordon started to breach and give way to counter-protestors.
 At 9:15PM, the 108-man strong first Company moved towards the communal hall upon request from Counselor Martin to reinforce the Gendarmerie cordon.
 To do so, it had to cross path with the rear of the counter-protesters, who disarmed 18 soldiers, called upon them to fraternise with them, and harassed the officers.

-At 9:34, the retreating troops found themselves cornered against the facade of the Palais des expositions facing around 150 protestors and opened fire upon orders of First lieutenant Raymond Burnat, with approval from Major Perret.
+At 9:34, the retreating troops found themselves cornered against the facade of the Palais des expositions facing around 150 protestors and opened fire upon orders of First Lieutenant Raymond Burnat, with approval from Major Perret.
 In addition to rifles, an automatic weapon was also fired into the crowd.
-Firing lasted for 12 seconds, killing 10 — mostly bystanders, as only three of these victims were left-wing militants — and wounding 65, of whom three later died of their injuries.
+Firing lasted for 12 seconds, killing 10 – mostly bystanders, as only three of these victims were left-wing militants – and wounding 65, of whom three later died of their injuries.
 The crowd then quickly dispersed, while cordons of policemen and soldiers were put in place and equipped with light machine guns.
 Two trucks of the Public Works Department, equipped with heavy machine guns, were positioned at the entrance of Rue de Carouge and on Boulevard du Pont-d'Arve.